-In response, The Nature Conservancy has identified fire as key a conservation strategy for conserving several nature preserves and publicly and privately managed lands around the state.
-In these places, the Conservancy works with partners to reintroduce fire in ways that mimic the historic and naturally-occurring fire patterns.
+TNC uses controlled burning as a key conservation strategy at several nature preserves, as well as at some publicly and privately managed lands in Pennsylvania.
+In these places, TNC works with partners to reintroduce fire in ways that mimic historic and naturally occurring patterns.

-We also set high standards for ensuring that our staff are highly trained for this work.
-This includes requiring that all Conservancy fire staff receives the same training as federal agencies.
-This consistency allows us to work with these agencies on controlled burns within the state and at wildfire emergencies across the nation.
+TNC takes the use of fire as a conservation tool seriously.
+That is why staff working on TNC’s fire crews are required to pursue the same training as federal agencies.
+This consistency allows TNC to work with these agencies on controlled burns within the state and at wildfire emergencies across the nation.

 Even before a fire crew arrives at a designated burn site, TNC conducts a comprehensive burn plan outlining everything required to conduct the burn safely.
 These plans also identify weather and fuel parameters necessary to meet ecological objectives.
 Sometimes they outline specific ways to communicate with the surrounding community.